rannn367/tp/docs/UserGuide.md

 ### Why Choose CaféConnect?

-**CaféConnect** is like the Swiss knife of café management.
+**CaféConnect** is like the swiss army knife of café management.
 Whether it’s adding customer info or organising staff, it’s quick, easy, and efficient.
 You won’t waste time clicking through complicated contact books or trying to find the right spreadsheet.
 Just use the command line, and you’ll get what you need in seconds.
 No fuss, no headache.

 ### Overview of Target Users